-- Registered Neighborhood Organizations (RNOs) As of the date of this report, staff has received a position statement from the Athmar Park RNO in opposition to the rezoning request due to the ongoing Southwest Area Plan. - Other Public Comment As of the date of this report, staff has received two written comments highlighting concerns about the potential number of dwelling units and displacement.
+Registered Neighborhood Organizations (RNOs)

+As of the date of this report, staff has received a position statement from the Athmar Park RNO in opposition to the rezoning request due to the ongoing Southwest Area Plan.

+Other Public Comment

+As of the date of this report, staff has received three written comments highlighting concerns about the potential number of dwelling units and displacement.
+In addition to these public comments, the application materials detail the applicant's engagement with the neighborhood and RNO.